zanderalex/suggest/README.md

 _Course Selector_

-#### _This is a course suggesting tool for Epicodus.  answer the questions and get suggested courses as results.
+#### This is a course selecting tool for Epicodus.
+Answer the questions and get suggested courses as results.
 Github: https://github.com/zanderalex/suggest
-March, 2019_
+March 2019

 #### By _**Alex Martinez**_